javaee-samples/javaee7-samples/README.md

     reuse this instance to run the tests.
     Useful for development to avoid the server start up cost per sample.

+Each of the containers allow you to override the version used

+* `-Dorg.wildfly=8.1.0.Final`

+    This will change the version from 8.0.0 to 8.1.0.Final for WildFly.

+* `-Dglassfish.version=4.1`

+    This will change the version from 4.0 to 4.1 for GlassFish testing purposes.

 Similarly, there are 6 profiles to choose a browser to test on:

 * ``browser-firefox``